Nashua, New Hampshire: Roads

-Airports
+Airport

 Nashua Airport (Boire Field), a general aviation facility, is in the city's northwest corner.
 The nearest airports with scheduled airline service are Manchester–Boston Regional Airport in Manchester and Logan International Airport in Boston.

-Past trolleys
+Past trolley

 Historically, Nashua was a hub for the trolley system in New Hampshire.
 Trolleys could be taken south to Boston, as well as north into Manchester and to locations as far east as Hampton, New Hampshire.
 The trolley also connected different areas of the city, with the Nashua line ending at the city dance hall.
 The trolley system decreased in popularity in the 20th century, finally closing in 1932.

-Future railroads
+Future railroad

 Efforts are being made to extend the MBTA Commuter Rail's Lowell Line from Lowell to Manchester, stopping at Nashua along the way.
 The state legislature created the New Hampshire Rail Transit Authority (NHRTA) in 2007 with the goal of overseeing the development of commuter rail in the state.
-The Nashua Board of Aldermen signed a memorandum of understanding, on October 11, 2017, with the Boston Surface Railroad Company in the creation of a commuter rail line in the near future.
 The proposed line would connect Lowell, Massachusetts, to Bedford, New Hampshire, with the end station being near the Manchester–Boston Regional Airport.
 As of November, 2022, an ongoing study by AECOM and the State of New Hampshire for design and financing is due to be completed by early 2023, and the project is awaiting federal funding.
 Nashua is proposed to have two station stops on the line, South Nashua, which would be located behind the Pheasant Lane Mall just north of the state line, and Nashua, which would be located in a rail yard near Crown Street in downtown Nashua and would utilize the existing Crown Street park-and-ride lot.

+Separately on October 11, 2017 the Nashua Board of Aldermen signed a memorandum of understanding with the now bankrupt Boston Surface Railroad Company for the creation of a rail line.